noaione/yuusha-shoukan-ln/sources/v07/chapter2.md

 misunderstanding here.

 [W-Well, I can certainly make clones... and since I can change my sizes and proportions at will, I can certainly respond to all sorts of diverse plays...
-B- But even I need to prepare my heart for such...]
+B-But even I need to prepare my heart for such...]

 [...Errr...
 Alice?]